 - In the preview modal, toggle on the Show print guides slider.

-- Review your postcard and click Close to exit the modal.
+- Review your postcard and click the X in the upper-right corner to exit the modal.

 To send your postcard campaign, follow these steps.

-- In the Prepare for launch modal, click Send Postcard to confirm.
+- In the pop-up modal, click Confirm Order to confirm.

 Great job!
 Your campaign will display as Processing as we prepare to send your order to the printer.
 If you have the Mailchimp mobile app, we’ll send a push notification to your phone whenever the status changes.